 • chitinous cover of an insect.

-In the case of the head shape, the bee is strikingly triangular in appearance, containing the center of nerve connections.
-A line is noticeable along the central part, on both sides of which compound eyes of a black insect are planted.
+In the case of the head shape, the bee is clearly distinguished by its triangular appearance containing the center of the nerve connections.
+Along the central part there is a noticeable line, on both sides of which there are compound eyes of a black insect.

 The complex design of the eye is a special example of a successful engineering solution.
-The organ consists of many plates (with the shape of a honeycomb), a round tube with the property of light transmission goes to the center of the head.
+The organ consists of many plates (with a honeycomb shape); a round tube with the property of transmitting light goes into the center of the head.

-Wasps have 2 pairs of webbed wings.
+Wasps have 2 pairs of wings made of membranous material.
 Depending on the species, the insect can reach from 1.5 cm to 10 cm. in length.
-On the lower facial part of the head are two jointed antennae that can move autonomously.
-Such an organ allows the insect to determine the level of carbon dioxide and humidity, which is extremely useful in a dark hive.
+On the lower front part of the head there are two segmented antennae that can move autonomously.
+Such an organ allows the insect to determine the level carbon dioxide and humidity, which is extremely useful in a dark hive.

 Table: What is the difference between a wasp and a bee and a bumblebee, a brief comparison.